mikerobeson/snake-ref-amplicon-pipe/README.md

 ```

 **Run pipeline**
-You can add the flag `-n` to performa a "dry run").
+You can add the flag `-n` to performa a "dry run".
 That is, just provide a description of what will be run.
 Add the flag `-F` to force rerun and regenrate output.

 ```
 snakemake -c 8 --use-conda  all -p